 Maintaining adequate ICFR provides companies, investors, and other interested parties with reasonable assurance that misstatements, omissions, and fraud will timely be prevented or detected.
 This assurance is especially critical in a time when external auditors have consistently failed to identify flaws in public companies’ ICFRs.

-Internal Accounting Failures Results in a $22M SEC Whistleblower Reward
+Inadequate Internal Accounting Controls Lead to $22M SEC Whistleblower Award

 SEC Chairman Mary Jo White stated, “Financial reporting and disclosure cases continue to be a high priority for the Commission and these charges show that corporations must be truthful in their earnings releases to investors and have sufficient internal accounting controls in place to prevent misleading statements.”